This Bad Food Habit Could Be Costing You $1,800 a Year

 Schrage offers a more food-specific guideline: "On average, Americans spend about 5% of their monthly income on eating out, and an average couple will spend about $600 per month on groceries."

 Percentage-wise, Choi says, "I think spending 10% to 15% of your income on groceries is pretty reasonable."
-Sykes says that 15% to 25% of that amount could be delegated for eating out and takeout.
+Sykes says that 15% to 25% of that amount could be dedicated to eating out and takeout.
 "That's about four to eight nights a month," she says.

 Choi recommends keeping your grocery budget separate from eating out, and including the latter in your entertainment budget.
 "Since your entertainment budget ends up being separate, you shouldn't feel guilty when you decide to eat out," he says.
 "Look at your overall budget.
 If food and entertainment are taking up 35% of your overall budget, you're probably spending too much."